WonderfulFailure/Privacy-Policy/Budgie.md

 What are my opt-out rights?

 You can stop all collection of information by the Application easily by uninstalling the Application.
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
-You can also request to opt-out via email, at .
+You can also request to opt-out via email, at gobudgie@gmail.com.

 Data Retention Policy, Managing Your Information

 We will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
-We will retain Automatically Collected information for up to  and thereafter may store it in aggregate.
-If you’d like us to delete User Provided Data that you have provided via the Application, please contact us at and we will respond in a reasonable time.
+We will retain Automatically Collected information for up to 24 months and thereafter may store it in aggregate.
+If you’d like us to delete User Provided Data that you have provided via the Application, please contact us at gobudgie@gmail.com and we will respond in a reasonable time.
 Please note that some or all of the User Provided Data may be required in order for the Application to function properly.

 Children